Patio Umbrella Buying Guide

-A table umbrella typically needs a base around 20 to 40 pounds for proper anchoring.
-A freestanding umbrella, however, will need a heavier base, from 50 to 80 pounds, depending on the size of the umbrella.
+A table umbrella typically needs an umbrella base around 20 to 40 pounds for proper anchoring.
+A freestanding umbrella, however, will need a heavier base, 50 pounds or more, depending on the size of the umbrella.
 Don’t skimp in this area!
-Umbrella bases may be sold separately.
+Umbrella bases are usually sold separately.

 For Extra-Large Patio Spaces, Consider a Cantilever Umbrella

 If you have a large patio sitting area with multiple seats/sofas, or an outdoor bar that needs lots of shade, you’ll probably need a cantilever patio umbrella.
 These angle out over a large area while not getting in anyone’s way.
 They tend to be more expensive than the average table umbrella, but there are some more affordable models.